 Originally published on August 6, 2019, updated on September 5, 2022

-Mastering the art of creating a project budget is a crucial skill for any agency.
-Learn how to create a project budget in our new article.
+Mastering the art of project budget management is a crucial skill for any agency.
+Learn how to create a budget for project management success in our new article.

 So much of your success as an agency depends on getting the project budget right.

-Underestimate it and you risk not having enough money to accomplish the project goal.
+Underestimate it and you risk not having enough money to accomplish the project goal and going into budget overrun.
 Overestimate it and you risk losing the project altogether.

-Creating the perfect project budget is partly a matter of experience, and partly a matter of process.
-You have to understand the basics of project making, but you also have to bring in the collective experience of your team.
+Creating a budget project is partly a matter of experience and partly a matter of process.
+You have to understand the basics of project-making, but you also have to bring in the collective experience of your team.

-In this guide, we’ll cover project budgets in detail.
-You’ll learn about the common approaches to creating a project budget, the elements that should be included in it, and how to make one.
+In this guide, we’ll cover the art of managing project budgets in detail.
+You’ll learn about the common approaches to creating a budget project, the elements that should be included in it, and how to make one.